Brendan Lemieux: Personal life

 In addition to being the son of Claude Lemieux, Brendan is the nephew of NHL player Jocelyn Lemieux, who was selected by the St. Louis Blues in the 1986 NHL Entry Draft.
 Both Brendan and Claude are nicknamed "Pepe", a pun on their surname and on the cartoon character of Pepe Le Pew.
 In addition to his younger sister Claudia, he has two half-siblings from his father's previous marriage.
 Although the Lemieux family is of Canadian heritage, Brendan is an American citizen.
+Brendan holds dual citizenship in the United States and in Canada.